kyoheiu/frssco/README.md

 # frssco

-A dead-simple self-hostable RSS aggregator written in Deno.
+A dead-simple self-hostable RSS aggregator written in Deno Fresh.

 ![ss1.png](screenshots/ss1.png)

 ## Features

-- database-less (sqlite inside docker container)
-- built-in cookie auth
-- custom sharing button
-- manage feed list as a plain text
+- Manage and edit feed list as a plain text.
-- add feed on the client side
-- (But you cannot delete feed.
-Just update `feed.txt` on your server)
+- No database (sqlite inside the docker container).
+- No import of full article content.
-- No automatically aggreagation.
-To aggregate all the feeds, press the update button on the top-right, or
-  `curl -X POST https://{YOUR_SITE_BASE_URL}/api/refresh`.
+- No automatic aggreagation.
+To aggregate all the feeds, press the update button on the top-right, or `curl -X POST https://{YOUR_SITE_BASE_URL}/api/refresh`.
   Setting `cron` on your server to post http request would be enough as well.
+- Built-in cookie auth.
+- Custom sharing button.

 ## Deploy